 Many people see modern campaigning as lacking any sense of authenticity or sincerity because it is so stage-managed.
 Traditional campaigning does not have these same disadvantages.
-Instead, it faces challenges such as an inability to use new media tools effectively and reaching only those who are closely following the campaign through traditional news sources.
+Instead, it faces challenges such as an inability to use new media tools effectively and reaching only those closely following the campaign through traditional news sources.

 What are Modern Political Campaigns?